-(The nav links directly below also provide a quick preview of what’s inside.
-Click on these to jump to specific sections.)
+(The yellow ‘Article Contents’ navigation box directly below provides a quick preview of what’s inside.
+Click on these links to jump to specific sections.)

 There are so many good SEO software tools on the market today, it can be hard to decide where to begin.
 Many of the best paid SEO tools have a free introductory user tier, so it’s often easy to get started with SEO for free.